 If you are studying in the UK for more than six months

-If you are from outside the EEA or Switzerland and will be studying on a Tier 4 student visa for six months or more, you will be entitled to free NHS healthcare as part of the immigration health surcharge you are asked to pay during your visa application.
+If you are from outside the EEA or Switzerland and will be studying on a Student Visa for six months or more, you will be entitled to free NHS healthcare as part of the immigration health surcharge you are asked to pay during your visa application.